Strategic competitive advantages thanks to sophisticated mathematics

 To sum up…

-In times of increasing competitive pressure companies have to take advantage of the progress in analytics – in particular prescriptive analytics – and thus benefit from sound recommendations within proactive decision-making.
+In times of increasing competitive pressure, companies need to exploit the progress in analytics – in particular Prescriptive Analytics – and thus benefit from sound recommendations within proactive decision-making.
 Analytics as such will develop continuously.
-However it needs the support of machine learning and artificial intelligence.
-These different technologies have a positive influence on one another and drive forward the digitialization of businesses.
+However, it needs the support of Machine Learning and Artificial Intelligence.
+These different technologies have a positive influence on one another and drive forward the digitalization of businesses.

 Do you already know our factsheet on this topic?